cristianvasquez/pandoc-publishing/README.md

 # pandoc-publishing

-This is an example to generate Latex-based PDFs and HTML from Markdown using Pandoc.
+This is an example on how to write documents using Markdown, and then transform them into Latex-based PDFs or HTML using Pandoc.

 It uses docker.

-usage:
+The contents and references are in the [source](./source) folder

+Usage:

 Generate html: